The CS50 team

-The CS50 team include Professor Zhou, two graduate teaching assistants, three learning fellows, and six undergraduate teaching assistants.
+The CS50 team includes Professor Grigoryan, two graduate teaching assistants, and seven undergraduate teaching assistants.

 Graduate assistants: Providing additional assistance and grading

 Undergraduate assistants: Serving as Section leaders and graders

 - Justin D. Gualtieri

 - Dev Jhaveri

 The majority of questions and problems can be resolved via posts to Slack (see below).
 If you need a private communication with the teaching team, you can do so via direct messaging in Slack (preferred means of electronic communication), contact the relevant person by email, visit us during office hours, or make an appointment.

 - Attend class (with your laptop) and engage in classroom activities.
 We do take attendance - you are permitted three absences.

 - Attend weekly Section meetings, and engage in their activities.
 We do take attendance - you are permitted three absences.